Degrees and certificates awarded

 These first year seminar courses are designed to orient students to life on the Maverick campus by providing students with essential resources about major and career, instruction on critical thinking skills for academic success, and access to faculty and peer networks.
 In academic year ‘20-‘21, 5933 students have been served in these courses, 7440 near-peer office hours have been offered, and 2480 study group sessions have taken place.Find out more

 Peer Mentoring involves opportunities for peer-to-peer conversations regarding topics beyond academic concerns.
 Questions focused on study habits, planning, organization, time-management best practices, techniques to improve motivation for academic success and identifying strategies for adapting to campus life and academia at a large research university.
-For 2019-2020 year, we hosted 214 in-person contacts (220 hours), 98 contacts online (86 hours).Need a peer mentor?
+For 2019-2020 year, we hosted 214 in-person contacts (220 hours), 98 contacts online (86 hours).Ideas Center

-UT Arlington Academic Testing Center (ATC) serves as the liaison between students, testing companies, campus faculty, and key offices to interpreting scores from nationally accredited exams and converting them to course credit.
+UT Arlington's Academic Testing Services (ATS) serves as the liaison between students, testing companies, campus faculty, and key offices to interpreting scores from nationally accredited exams and converting them to course credit.
 This process can assist in decreasing student cost and time to degree completion.
-Academic Testing Services has been ranked as a Top 200 CLEP institution in the nation, administering over 1000 exams per year.Credit by Exam details
+Academic Testing Services (ATS) is a recipient of the 2021-2022 CLEP Honors-National Achievement award as one of the Top 20 CLEP testing centers.Credit by Exam details

 Training provides UT Arlington advisors with the knowledge and skills to develop a strong foundation in best advising practices that enhance student learning and persistence.
 The training comprises of two tiers of sessions and modules, with each tier taking place across one semester.
 During the 2020-2021 academic year, 32 Advisors received their Tier 1 certificates and another 32 Advisors received their Tier 2 certificates.